š§ What Is a Narcissist? How Childhood Trauma Sets the Template for Adult Dynamics

 These early imprints set the template for adult dynamics.

-You find yourself walking on eggshells -
+You find yourself walking on eggshells,

 editing your words, your tone, your timing,